fabiopipitone/elasticsearch-tocsv/README.rst

   * **-b, --batch_size** *[default: 5000]*

     | Batch size for the scroll API.
 Max 10000.
     | Increasing it might impact the ES instance heap memory.
-If you want to set a value greater than 10000, you must set the *max_result_window* elasticsearch property accordingly first.
+If you want to set a value greater than 10000, you must set first the *max_result_window* elasticsearch property accordingly.
-    | Please check out the `elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html>`_ before increasing that value.
+    | Please check out the `elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html>`_ before increasing this value.

   * **-c, --cert_verification** *[default: False]*

     | Require ssl certificate verification.
-Set to True to enable it
+Set to True to enable.
     | *This option is ignored if --ssl is not set to True*.

   * **-cp, --certificate_path** *[default: '']*